GnyaneshB/AlexNet-Implementation-through-a-Transfer-Learning-Approach-from-Scratch/README.md

 # AlexNet Implementation
 > **A Transfer Learning Approach using Pytorch**
+The evolving amount of data and

-This architecture was evolved in the year 2012 designed by Alex Krizhevsky in collaboration with his Ph.D Advisor Ilya Sutskever and Geoffrey Hinton and Ilya Sutskever.
+This architecture was evolved in the year 2012 designed by Alex Krizhevsky in collaboration with his Ph.D Advisor - Geoffrey Hinton and Ilya Sutskever with 89098 citations as of today.

-It competed in the ILSVRC'2012.
-This paper - [ImageNet Classification with Deep Convolutional Neural Networks](https://papers.nips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf) is considered as one of the most influential one in Computer Vision.
+It competed in ILSVRC ' 2010 and ILSVRC ' 2012.

+This paper - [ImageNet Classification with Deep Convolutional Neural Networks](https://papers.nips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf) is considered as one of the most influential paper in the field of Computer Vision.
+The architecture of the model is comparitively similar to that of LeNet with some additional depth of layers and regularization method called ["Dropout"](https://www.cs.toronto.edu/~hinton/absps/JMLRdropout.pdf) which helps in reducing the effect of overfitting.
+This paper provides an intuition about working on Deep Convolutional Layers along with usage of Non-Saturating non-linearity called as ReLu and regularizations like [Data Augumentation](https://en.wikipedia.org/wiki/Data_augmentation) and Dropout.

 ## Task
 To predict the class label of an image given as input from the provided dataset (CIFAR-10).